naipaka/onepage/README.md

 This package supports the internationalization and localization of the application.
 All texts for translating the application's text are defined here.

+### provider_utils

+This package provides utility functions for the riverpod package.

 ### scroll_calendar

 This package provides a scrollable calendar.